CurriculumPSHE at Northfield Manor Primary Academy

 RHE (Relationships & Health Education)

 As of September 2020, Relationships & Health Education is statutory which means all schools must teach it.
 At Northfield Manor, we do not teach sex education, other than in the science curriculum.
 In science, children will learn about life cycles and the processes from conception, through birth and death.
-Puberty is taught to Year 5 and 6 through PSHE lessons as well as science.
+Puberty lessons are taught to Year 5 pupils as a block of sequential lessons and parents are informed prior to this taking place.